 - Increase conversion rates

-- Provide valuable content based on subscriber’s interests
+- Provide valuable content based on subscriber’s interests and behaviour

 10. Use UTM tracking to test which areas of emails perform best